Welcome to the website for the York Older People’s Assembly (YOPA)

 Tel: 07965 246193

-- represent the views of older people in York to decision makers locally and nationally.
+- Represent the views of older people in York to decision makers locally and nationally.

 - Inform older people about services that are available.